 Date of franchise's first game: April 8, 1969

 The Padres remain the only team that has never thrown a no-hitter.
 Only one San Diego pitcher, Christopher Young, has taken a no-hitter into the ninth in the past 20 years.
 Some Padres fans believe the team is cursed to never have a no-hitter because in 1970, manager Preston Gomez pulled Clay Kirby after eight innings of no-hit ball against the Mets.
 Jack Baldschun, the man who relieved him, gave up three runs in the ninth, and only Young has come close since.
 They almost had a combined no-hitter in 2011, but Luke Gregerson, the fifth pitcher, gave up a double to Juan Uribe with two out in the ninth of a 0-0 game.
 (The Padres lost the game on the next batter.)
-Tyson Ross gave it a good go last season, as well.
+Tyson Ross gave it a good go in 2018, as well.

 Rockies: Ubaldo Jiménez